 Jean-Jacques Salomon, a French philosopher and writer who died last January had also strong criticisms on the underestimated social responsibility of the scientist (la responsabilite du scientifique) that sometimes he calls the social irresponsibility of scientists (Talk).
 But J.J.
 Salomon was also a convinced supporter of basic science. (why sustain fundamental research).

-the Japan Sokendai group "War and Peace" (see also here and there) by D. Leglu (War and Peace Tokyo 2008 to be published).
+He was remembered recently during a conference of the Japan Sokendai group "War and Peace" (see also here and there) by D. Leglu (War and Peace Tokyo 2008 to be published).

 Back to the question "Should we continue scientific research?"
 IMHO YES, because stopping would mean stopping thinking.